WardCunningham/graph/cypher/ReadMe.md

 ## Tracing the Runnning Parser
 We have demonstrated we can extract more informaton by wrapping every function with some data collection.
-So far this is just enough to sow the progress of the parse through sample text.
+So far this is just enough to show the progress of the parse through sample text.
 Consider this Cypher query:
 ```
 match (e:Employee)-[r:Manager]->(m:Employee)
 ```
-This transcript shows the parser unning by showing the names of key functions (red) as they are about to parse the text to their right.
+This transcript shows the parser's path by showing the names of key functions (red) as they attempt to parse the text to their right.

 ![parse trace](https://user-images.githubusercontent.com/12127/167546955-c43ebdd7-1484-4832-bb25-7009e25ba435.png)

 You can see two places where the parser tries to match a relation, first looking for one pointing left, then backing up to try again pointing right.
 In the first case the right-pointing relation is found so parsing continues.
 In the second case neither alternative is found as the parser is bumping up against the end of text which is also an acceptable parse so the parser responds: true.

 ## Backtracking Functions
 In some cases we need to step outside the sequential evaluation of parsing functions represented by long strings connected with the && operators.
 For this we use axiliary functions that take arrow functions as their arguments.
-This lets us save the parsing state, try a function, and optioinally backup and try another.
+This lets us save the parsing state, try a function, and optionally backup and try another.

 For example the `any` function (often represented as * in other grammars) is useful for parsing lists separated by some connecting symbol.
 In Cypher this occures as we chain through nodes connected by relations.
 A more common case in parsing would be a comma separated list of words.
 ```